coding-kitties/investing-algorithm-framework-documentation/docs/introduction.md

 ---

 # Introduction
 Welcome to the Investing Algorithm Framework documentation!
-This framework is intended for those who know how to code and allows individuals to create trading bots using historical market data.

 The framework allows you to leverage python to build complex bots to trade.
-The framework aims to implement advanced order types, position handling and performance attribution.
+The framework aims to implement orders, position, trades and portfolio management.
 Also, the framework aims to support multiple data sources, exchanges and brokers.
 Next to that backtesting and live trading is supported.

 ## Features
-* **Backtesting** - Backtest your trading strategies using historical market data.
+* [Backtesting](docs/Getting%20Started/backtesting) - Backtest your trading strategies using historical market data.
-* **Live trading** - Trade live on exchanges using your trading strategies.
+* [Deployment](docs/Getting%20Started/deployment) - Deploy to Azure or AWS.
 * **Advanced order types** - Use advanced order types such as stop loss and take profit.
 * **Position handling** - Automatically handle your positions.
 * **Performance attribution** - Get insights into the performance of your trading strategies.